candreanivera/COBOL/README.md

 ReadIndex: Read an index file using either the Key (ID Game) or a secondary Id (Hometeam)

 Relative: Contains a program to create a relative file and other to read a relative file.

+Unstring: Transforms an input separated by commas into a new file separated by variables